dalvi2312/WhatsApp-Chat-Analyzer/README.md

 - Loads and cleans WhatsApp chat history
 - Performs exploratory data analysis (EDA)
 - Visualizes key chat patterns and trends
-- Deploys the analysis as a web app on Heroku

 ---